 In the video “Wearing the Fog”, we see the signs of modernization and well-being, but the dialogue where the mother concern emerges is equal to the concerns of the past when the Chinese society was economically different.
 This indicates a strong cultural component.
 Do you think Chinese parents abroad have the same concerns or are these feelings stronger in the mainland?

-It’s a window to glance sideways at China, especially in those secondary cities.
+It’s a window to glance sideways in China, especially in those secondary cities.

-But I believe that generational conflicts are common in every corner in the world since people are changing as the world is changing.
+But I believe that generational conflicts are common in every corner of the world since people are changing as the world is changing.

 It’s hard to say if the Chinese parents abroad have the same concerns or not.
 I think it depends on person-to-person, family-to-family.